mcreutz/playground/software_dev/software_design_principles.md

 - defined within an object, that is instantiated within this method
 - difined within an object, that is a direct component of its own object.

-Returned objects should be of a type that are declared either
+Returned objects should be of a type that is declared either
 - locally in the method
 - in the method's parameters
 - in instance variables of the class that encapsulates the method